filak/PSP-Validator-batch/README.md

 > Remove any diacritics and spaces from the srcDir and its subfolders !

-srcDir - full path to a folder with PSP packages
+srcDir = full path to a folder with PSP packages

-phase:
+phase
 - base = do not validate images
 - all = validate all